 Need Help?
 Contact a Planner

 Wondering what Student Loan Planner® can do for you?
-The average savings I find over the life of the loan payback period is over $80,000 per person.
+The average savings we find over the life of the loan repayment period is over $80,000 per person.

-In contrast, the cost of a consult is $595 for new clients and $495 for existing clients.
-Additionally, the savings I find varies widely, from $0 to over $300,000.
-Probably the most common amount of savings I find over 20-25 years is about $50,000.
+In contrast, a consult costs $595 for new clients and $495 for existing clients.
+Additionally, the savings we find vary widely, from $0 to over $300,000.
+The most common savings we have found over 20-25 years is about $50,000.
 Please verify the info I'm telling you.
 Check out what Student Loan Planner® clients are saying by reading our reviews.

-Many borrowers will use this tool and not ever contact me for help, and I'm cool with that.
-If that's you, please share it on social media and with your professional networks, if you find it useful.
+Many borrowers will use this tool and never contact me for help, and I'm cool with that.
+If that's you, please share it on social media and with your professional networks if you find it useful.
 If you have comments on the tool or want to learn more about how I help craft student loan strategies, contact me directly.

 If you're looking for a calculator for help with private student loans, try the Payoff or Refinance calculators.

-What is the difference between the new SAVE plan and old REPAYE?
+What is the difference between the new SAVE plan and the old REPAYE?

 SAVE is the modified version of REPAYE.
 It's the newest repayment plan and was introduced by the Biden administration.
 There are many key differences between the original plan and the new proposal, which are outlined here.

-One main difference in the new proposal is borrowers with undergraduate student loans only would have payments capped at 5% of discretionary income rather than 10%.
+One main difference in the new proposal is that borrowers with undergraduate student loans would only have payments capped at 5% of discretionary income rather than 10%.
 Also, borrowers owing less than $12,000 would have their student loan balance forgiven in 10 years rather than 20 to 25 years.

 How do I enroll in the SAVE plan?